Become a Certified Health Data Analyst (CHDA)

 Continuing Education Requirements

-Continuing education can be earned in several ways.
-CHDAs are required to do a yearly self-review, each of which is worth five CEU credits.
-AHIMA offers a variety of continuing education options, including quizzes ($20 for members, $30 for non-members) worth one point each, and other CEU options that can be found throughout their website.
-AHIMA, its state branches, and other HIM organizations may also offer conferences or trainings that count toward CEU points; if their websites don’t specify that the programs count toward CEUs, don’t hesitate to reach out.
+Continuing education credits can be earned in several ways.
+CHDAs are required to do a yearly self-review, which is worth five CEU credits.
+AHIMA itself offers a variety of continuing education options, including quizzes ($20 for members, $30 for non-members) worth one point each, and other opportunities such as volunteering with the organization on certain activities.
+AHIMA, its state branches, and other HIM organizations may also offer conferences or trainings that count toward CEU points.

 Certified Health Data Analysis Resources